Lyceum Theatre (Broadway): Development

 Daniel Frohman had operated an earlier Lyceum Theatre on Fourth Avenue, near Madison Square, which had been built in 1885 by Steele MacKaye.
-Metropolitan Life acquired the old Lyceum in 1902 to make way for the Metropolitan Life Insurance Company Tower.
+Metropolitan Life acquired the old Lyceum in 1902 to make way for the Metropolitan Life Insurance Company Tower, and Frohman sought to develop a new venue further north.
 In February 1902, shortly after the old Lyceum was acquired, Frohman announced he had purchased six lots on 45th and 46th Streets near Times Square.
 He planned to build a 900-seat theater on the site after the leases on the lots expired.
+Frohman chose the site specifically because it was on a less crowded side street while also being close to the then-under-construction New York City Subway.
 The auditorium would be on 45th Street, while a narrow wing with mechanical equipment and dressing rooms would be placed on 46th Street.
+The site cost Frohman $110,000, and he expected to spend another $230,000 on the new Lyceum Theatre.

 Frohman hired Herts & Tallant to design the new theater, while the Fuller Construction Company was hired as the general contractor.
 The old Lyceum ultimately closed on March 22, 1902.
 Work on the new theater began on April 1, a week after the old Lyceum was closed.
-The cornerstone was laid on October 16, 1902, upon which thirteen of the old Lyceum's bricks were placed into the new theater.
+The cornerstone was laid on October 16, 1902.
+Frohman, who considered 13 to be a lucky number, placed thirteen of the old Lyceum's bricks into the new theater.
 By then, the basement and cellar were largely complete and the theater was to be completed early the following year.

 The theater was supposed to open in September 1903 but encountered so many delays that the inaugural play, The Proud Prince, could only be scheduled at the Lyceum for two weeks.
 Daniel Frohman, his brother Charles Frohman, and William Harris formed the New Lyceum Theatre Company and divided ownership of the Lyceum equally.
 Instead of distributing stock, the company issued six promissory notes of $118,328 each, which could not be collected for as long as each partner lived.